 This keynote will draw from research which has interrogated and described information literacy practices amongst a wide array of groups, arriving at a theory of information literacy and information practice (Lloyd 2017).
 The keynote will explore the theory and the role that social, corporeal, and epistemic modalities of information play in the construction/reconstruction of information landscapes.
 It will question whether thinking and research needs to shift to accommodate the challenges of information everywhere.
 I will explore the question- how does a research focus on ‘information everywhere’ help us address these challenges and opportunities to produce research that benefits society?

-Annemaree Lloyd is a Professor at the Department of Information Studies, University College London.
-She is a social science researcher with an interest in socio-cultural and practice theoretical perspectives; in landscape and visual methodology; and in qualitative techniques.
-Her research explores information literacies and contemporary information practices in formal and informal learning connected to workplaces, community settings and in higher education.
+Annemaree Lloyd is a social science researcher who conducts research into information literacies and contemporary information practices in formal and informal learning connected to workplaces, community settings and in education.
 Her current research program focuses on the intersection between information, learning, and the performance of practice.
 She is also interested in the connection between information literacies, social inclusion, and collaborative learning and the nature of embodiment in information literacy practice.
 Professor Lloyd pursues this research agenda working with a range of groups including refugees, emergency services personal, nurses and with patients suffering chronic illness, librarians, and students.
 Her most recent research focuses on information practice, risk, and resilience during the COVID-19 pandemic